tomas-fryza/arduino-slotcar/firmware/arcar/README.md

    ![Microchip Studio device](images/new_project_device.png)

-3. To new created project folder, copy all source and header files from this repository.
+3. To the newly created project folder, copy all source and header files from this repository.
 In **Solution Explorer** click on the project name, then in menu **Project**, select **Add Existing Item...
 Shift+Alt+A** and add all source and header files.

    ![Microchip Studio add items](images/new_project_add_items.png)